 A Product's Quality.
 A product's quality, y, determines the agents' payoffs.
 The payoff to the consumer from accepting a product with quality y (which we refer to as a y-product) is w(y), and her outside option if no product is accepted is w_0 .
-The designer receives payoff v(y) from having a y-product accepted, and zero otherwise.
+The payoff to the designer from having a y-product accepted is v(y), and zero otherwise.
 We make the following assumptions:

-Assumption 1 The payoffs satisfy the following properties:
+ASSUMPTION 1: The payoffs satisfy the following properties:

-1. $$w(G) > w_0 > w(B), w_0 \ge 0.$$
+- 1) $w(G) > w_0 > w(B), w_0 \ge 0.$ - 2) v(B) > v(G) > 0.

-2.

-$$v(B) > v(G) > 0$$

-.

-The first assumption states that the consumer wants to accept a G-product but reject a B-product, making information about product quality relevant for the consumer's acceptance decision.
-The second assumption states that the designer prefers to have a B-product accepted, misaligning the designer's objective with that of the consumer.7 Since in practice not all designers may be misaligned with the consumer, we extend our analysis and introduce aligned designers in Section 4.3.
-As we show in Appendix B.3, for some applications our payoff structure can be rationalized by introducing prices and costs of production, whereby G-products are costlier to produce.
+The first assumption states that the consumer wants to accept a G-product but to reject a B-product, making information about product quality relevant for the consumer's acceptance decision.
+The second assumption states that the designer prefers to have a B-product accepted, misaligning the designer's objective with that of the consumer.7 Since in practice not all designers may be misaligned with the consumer, we extend our analysis and introduce aligned designers in Section III.C.
+As we show in Online Appendix, for some applications our payoff structure can be rationalized by introducing prices and costs of production, whereby G-products are costlier to produce.